 Children grow up witnessing these scenes and smelling the grown-ups’ fear.
 No father and no mother wants to nurse a flogged son, see the miseries of a raped daughter or bury a mutilated corpse from torture anonymously.

-Education: How to Become a Perfect Muslim
+Brainwashing in Education: How to Become a Perfect Muslim

 To keep them safe, from an early age, children are taught to be submissive albeit cunning, to hide behind superficiality such as deftly avoiding answering questions, and lying.

 Each and every child is trained not to trust anyone: be it a schoolmate or a teacher.
 She or he is closely monitored while learning and perfecting different personalities and behaviour to fit life at home, school and later work.
 From fear for the safety of their children in a society growing intolerant and violent, the first reaction of parents is to be over-protecting, deleting the personality of their youngsters and stifling healthy curiosity, questioning and openness to the world.
 By doing so, parents have become unconscious allies to the ayatollahs and are raising the future yes-men, who would otherwise first consider on which side his bread is buttered before making a move.

 Many young parents who can afford it, when faced with the teaching at school and realising the disastrous outcome, leave the country for the West.
 Never to return.

 A child grows up as those who have raised him.